Street Improvement Petition Program

-The petition packet will be provided to the petitioner who then has six months to get signatures from a majority of adjacent property owners who represent a majority of abutting footage along the proposed improvements.
+The City will give the petitioner a petition packet.
+They will have six months to get signatures from a majority of adjacent property owners who represent a majority of abutting footage along the proposed improvements.

-After the petition packet has been returned, staff will validate the signatures.
+After the petition packet is completed and returned, staff will validate the signatures.

-If the petition is successful it will be ranked among other successful petitions, and subject to available funding, submitted to the City Manager for recommendation to the City Council.
+If 50 percent plus one of the property owners who responded to the ballot are in favor of the improvements, the petition will be ranked among other successful petitions and subject to available funding, submitted to the City Manager for recommendation to the City Council.

 Once the proposed project has been presented to the City Council, abutting property owners will be invited to a formal public hearing that is held to allow council members to receive comments from interested parties.
 After the conclusion of the public hearing, the City Council will vote on proceeding with the project and authorizing assessments.

-Once the project has been completed, punch list letters will be sent to property owners so they may notify the city of any construction-related issues along their property.
+After the project is complete, property owners will be sent a punch list letter so they may notify the City of any construction-related issues along their property.

 How to Request Street or Sidewalk Improvements